Pattern formation: Vegetation patterns

 Vegetation patterns such as tiger bush and fir waves form for different reasons.
 Tiger bush consists of stripes of bushes on arid slopes in countries such as Niger where plant growth is limited by rainfall.
 Each roughly horizontal stripe of vegetation absorbs rainwater from the bare zone immediately above it.
 In contrast, fir waves occur in forests on mountain slopes after wind disturbance, during regeneration.
 When trees fall, the trees that they had sheltered become exposed and are in turn more likely to be damaged, so gaps tend to expand downwind.
 Meanwhile, on the windward side, young trees grow, protected by the wind shadow of the remaining tall trees.
-In flat terrains additional pattern morphologies appear besides stripes - hexagonal gap patterns and hexagonal spot patterns.
+In flat terrains, additional pattern morphologies appear besides stripes – hexagonal gap patterns and hexagonal spot patterns.
 Pattern formation in this case is driven by positive feedback loops between local vegetation growth and water transport towards the growth location.

 Chemistry

-Pattern formation has been well studied in chemistry and chemical engineering, including both temperature and concentration patterns.
+Pattern formation has been well-studied in chemistry and chemical engineering, including both temperature and concentration patterns.
 The Brusselator model developed by Ilya Prigogine and collaborators is one such example that exhibits Turing instability.
-Pattern formation in chemical systems often involve oscillatory chemical kinetics or autocatalytic reactions such as Belousov–Zhabotinsky reaction or Briggs–Rauscher reaction.
-In industrial applications such as chemical reactors, pattern formation can lead to temperature hot spots which can reduce the yield or create hazardous safety problems such as a thermal runaway.
+Pattern formation in chemical systems often involves oscillatory chemical kinetics or autocatalytic reactions such as the Belousov–Zhabotinsky or Briggs–Rauscher reactions.
+In industrial applications such as chemical reactors, pattern formation can lead to temperature hot spots, which can reduce the yield or create hazardous safety problems such as a thermal runaway.
 The emergence of pattern formation can be studied by mathematical modeling and simulation of the underlying reaction-diffusion system.

 Similarly as in chemical systems, patterns can develop in a weakly ionized plasma of a positive column of a glow discharge.
-In such cases creation and annihilation of charged particles due to collisions of atoms corresponds to reactions in chemical systems.
+In such cases, creation and annihilation of charged particles due to collisions of atoms corresponds to reactions in chemical systems.
 Corresponding processes are essentially non-linear and lead in a discharge tube to formation of striations with regular or random character.